CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 - Prefer to retreat towards `NPC_RETREAT` zones.
 - Not move to the see the source of unseen sounds coming from `NPC_NO_INVESTIGATE` zones.
 - Not move to the see the source of unseen sounds coming from outside `NPC_INVESTIGATE_ONLY` zones.

+### Remove everything with "remove_all"

+This has no additional fields, and will remove all fields, items, traps, graffiti, and furniture from a tile.
+This can be useful in e.g. nests or other update mapgen to clear out existing stuff that might exist but wouldn't make sense in the nest.

 ### Translate terrain type with "translate_ter"